They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 - Inhibiting the benefits of psychotherapy by inhibiting memory consolidation and reducing the extinction of fear.

-- Reduce coping with trauma / stress and increase vulnerability to future stress.
+- Reduce coping with trauma/stress and increase vulnerability to future stress.

 Anxiety, insomnia, and irritability may be temporarily exacerbated during withdrawal, but psychiatric symptoms after discontinuation are generally less than when taking benzodiazepines.

-The main problem with chronic use of benzodiazepines is the development of tolerance and dependence.
+The main problem with chronic benzodiazepines is the development of tolerance and dependence.
 Tolerance manifests as a decreased pharmacological effect and develops relatively rapidly to the sedative, hypnotic, anticonvulsant, and muscle relaxant actions of benzodiazepines.

-However, there is controversy regarding tolerance to anxiolytic effects with some evidence that benzodiazepines retain efficacy and is opposed to the evidence from a systematic review of the literature that tolerance occurs frequently and some evidence that anxiety it may get worse with long-term use.
+However, there is controversy regarding tolerance to anxiolytic effects, with some evidence that benzodiazepines retain efficacy and is opposed to the evidence from a systematic review of the literature that tolerance occurs frequently and some evidence that anxiety it may get worse with long-term use.

 The question of tolerance to the amnesic effects of benzodiazepines is also unclear.
-Some evidence suggests that partial tolerance develops, and that, “memory impairment is limited to a narrow window within 90 minutes after each dose.”
+Some evidence suggests that partial tolerance develops and that “memory impairment is limited to a narrow window within 90 minutes after each dose.”

 Several studies have confirmed that long-term benzodiazepines are not significantly different from placebo for sleep or anxiety.

-This may explain why patients commonly increase doses over time, with many eventually taking more than one type of benzodiazepine after the first one loses effectiveness.
+This may explain why patients increase doses over time, with many eventually taking more than one type of benzodiazepine after the first one loses effectiveness.